AlonMamia/MsApps_WebApp/README.md

 1. for downloading the project, type in the terminal "git clone https://github.com/AlonMamia/MsApps_WebApp.git"
 2. then in your file, run the following command: "npm install"

+## Running the mock server
+in the terminal get into "src\assets\mocks" folder and run "npx json-server db.json" command, then the mocking server will be started and the json db would be available

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.